What is the link between collagen and sleep?

 Impact on deep sleep phases

-Deep sleep phases are essential for the body: this is where cellular regeneration, memory consolidation, and elimination of brain toxins occur.
+Deep sleep phases are essential for the body: this is where cellular regeneration, memory consolidation, and elimination of brain toxins take place.

 Role in recovery and regeneration

-Quality sleep acts as a catalyst for beauty and health: it is during the night that cellular renewal is activated, particularly at the level of the skin, hair, nails, muscles, and joints
+Quality sleep acts as a catalyst for beauty and health: it is during the night that cellular renewal is activated, particularly in the skin, hair, nails, muscles, and joints

 The glycine present in collagen helps support these processes, reducing visible signs of fatigue and optimizing natural recovery abilities.

-And if persistent fatigue was a sign of a collagen deficiency?
+What if persistent fatigue was a sign of collagen deficiency?

-Explore our article showcasing the link between collagen deficiency and fatigue, to understand how to restore your reserves and regain energy and radiance.
+Explore our article explaining the link between collagen deficiency and fatigue, to understand how to restore your reserves and regain energy and radiance.

 III.
 Collagen and hormonal regulation of sleep

-Melatonin, often referred to as the sleep hormone, is essential for falling asleep and regulating the sleep-wake cycle.
+Melatonin, often called the sleep hormone, is essential for falling asleep and regulating the sleep-wake cycle.

-The consumption of collagen – particularly through powders or supplements rich in glycine – supports the endogenous production of melatonin, promoting a faster onset of sleep and a more stable sleep throughout the night.
+The consumption of collagen – especially through powders or supplements rich in glycine – supports the endogenous production of melatonin, promoting faster falling asleep and more stable sleep throughout the night.

 ⏰Influence on circadian cycles

-The melatonin produced from collagen intake helps to synchronize the internal biological clock, also known as the circadian cycle.
-When these rhythms are disrupted (screens, stress, time zone changes…), sleep becomes lighter and more fragmented.
+Melatonin produced through collagen intake helps to synchronize the internal biological clock, also known as the circadian cycle.
+When these rhythms are disrupted (screens, stress, jet lag…), sleep becomes lighter and fragmented.

-By restoring this natural balance, collagen helps to regain nights aligned with the true needs of the body.
+By restoring this natural balance, collagen helps to regain nights aligned with the body's true needs.

 🧘🏻♀️Hormonal mechanisms promoting quality sleep

-Beyond melatonin, collagen contributes to a better overall balance of the nighttime hormonal system.
-It can help with:
+Beyond melatonin, collagen contributes to a better overall balance of the nocturnal hormonal system.
+It can help to:

 • Reduce cortisol, the stress hormone, often responsible for insomnia or early awakenings.

-• Support the secretion of serotonin, an essential neurotransmitter for well-being and a direct precursor to melatonin.
+• Support serotonin secretion, an essential neurotransmitter for well-being and a direct precursor of melatonin.

-Result : a more peaceful mind, a relaxed body, ready to regenerate deeply.
+Result : a calmer mind, a relaxed body, ready to regenerate deeply.

-Formulated from hydrolyzed marine collagen and elastin, the formats of our Collagen Absolute concentrate the patented complex COLLACTIVE™, with biomimetic proportions identical to those of human skin.
+Formulated from hydrolyzed marine collagen and elastin, the formats of our Absolu de Collagène concentrate the patented complex COLLACTIVE™, in biomimetic proportions identical to those of human skin.
 But their benefits do not stop at skin beauty.

 💊 Tablet format